 5. Save Your Bacon Grease

 Use your bacon fat for flavorful sauteed or roasted vegetables.
-Or rub a little on a chicken before popping into the oven.
-To keep your bacon fat from becoming rancid, you’ll need to strain out the solids before storing.
-Do this by straining the liquid fat through a mesh strainer lined with a coffee filter into a glass or ceramic container (be very careful when fat is still hot!).
+Or rub a little on a chicken before popping it into the oven.
+To keep your bacon fat from becoming rancid, you’ll need to strain out the solids before storing them.
+Do this by straining the liquid fat through a mesh strainer lined with a coffee filter into a glass or ceramic container (be very careful when the fat is still hot!).
 Then allow the grease to cool and store in the refrigerator for maximum longevity.

 6. Stretch the Meat

 Make your meat go further by adding in beans, lentils, vegetables, or whole grains.
 Mixing ground beef with chopped mushrooms makes a meaty-tasting burger but with less meat.
 Stuff peppers with a mixture of rice and vegetables with just a little meat mixed in for flavor.
 Roasting a whole chicken?
 Serve it for dinner the first night, make soup or chicken salad the next day, and then make chicken stock with the carcass.

 7. Eat Simple Meals

 Now not every meal needs to be simple, of course, but Grandma didn’t make fancy food an everyday occurrence.
 Oatmeal and fruit make a satisfying snack.
 Cottage cheese with peaches, while 1950s retro, is a healthy, frugal lunch.
 Make a big batch of soup with whatever odds and ends you have on hand, and have plenty of leftovers for easy meals.
 Or try beans and cornbread for a simple, filling dinner.

 Use stale bread to make bread crumbs, croutons, or bread pudding.
 (But don’t save bread with mold.
 If you see mold on the bread – just toss it for safety’s sake!)